The ten most important factors for producing quality cigars are:

 Once the stems have been removed from the leaves, the leaves for the filler and the binder are sent to the blending room.
 In that room, the experienced blenders are putting together the correct blend and quantity of tobacco leaves to make 25 cigars of one type.

-In blending, there is always a minimum of 25% of one type of tobacco.
+In blending, there is always a minimum of 25% of one type of tobacco-leaf.

-Ligero, Seco and Volado tobacco are used for filler.
+Ligero, Seco and Volado leaves are used for filler.
 Volado leaves are normally used for the binder.
 For the wrapper, Connecticut seed tobacco is used.

 On a daily basis, the Cigar Roller is given the necessary tobacco to roll around 200 cigars.
 The Cigar Rollers work in teams of 2 people.
 Both of them are professional rollers.
 They roll the filler and the binder (the top of the leaf is always at the bottom of the cigar).
 They will then put the cigars in a mould.
 A mould holds ten cigars.
 The cigars are then pressed for 20 minutes, turned 45 degrees, pressed for a further 20 minutes, removed from the mould and the mould and outside wrapper is rolled around the cigar.